larryhastings/big/README.md

             The format being applied to this log message.
   * `line`:
             The string used for repeating horizontal lines.
 See next section, *Formats*.
-  * `message`:
-            The message that was logged.
-See next section, *Formats*.
   * `name`:
             The "name" of the log passed in to the Log constructor.
-  * `prefix`:
-            A string pre-formatted using the "prefix" format string passed in to the Log constructor.
   * `thread`:
             A handle to the thread that logged this message.
   * `time`: